rnibhriain/practicum-code/README.md

 - Edit the configurations to your liking (including adding a github token)
 - Place in a maven project
 - Install the requirements using command: pip install -r requirements.txt in the Data folder
+- Run the analysis file and explore the resulting graphs!